elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 checks internally cached records to see if it must fetch the Elastic News Service for newer items.
 When the Screenshot Mode Service is implemented, the Newsfeed component has a source of information to check on whether or not it should load in the Kibana UI.
-If it can avoid loading, it avoids an unecessary HTTP round trip, which weigh heavily on performance.
+If it can avoid loading, it avoids an unnecessary HTTP round trip, which weigh heavily on performance.

 # Motivation